HillaryDanan/self-state-discrimination/paper.md

 ## References

+1. Baddeley, A. (2000).
+The episodic buffer: A new component of working memory? *Trends in Cognitive Sciences*, 4(11), 417-423.

-1. Fleming, S. M., & Lau, H. C. (2014).
+2. Fleming, S. M., & Lau, H. C. (2014).
 How to measure metacognition. *Frontiers in Human Neuroscience*, 8, 443.

-2. Kadavath, S., Conerly, T., Askell, A., et al. (2022).
+3. Kadavath, S., Conerly, T., Askell, A., et al. (2022).
 Language models (mostly) know what they know. *arXiv preprint arXiv:2207.05221*.

-3. Lin, S., Hilton, J., & Evans, O. (2022).
+4. Lin, S., Hilton, J., & Evans, O. (2022).
 Teaching models to express their uncertainty in words. *Transactions on Machine Learning Research*.

-4. Niculescu-Mizil, A., & Caruana, R. (2005).
+5. Niculescu-Mizil, A., & Caruana, R. (2005).
 Predicting good probabilities with supervised learning. *Proceedings of ICML*, 625-632.

-5. Xiong, M., Hu, Z., Lu, X., et al. (2023).
+6. Xiong, M., Hu, Z., Lu, X., et al. (2023).
 Can LLMs express their uncertainty?
 An empirical evaluation of confidence elicitation in LLMs. *arXiv preprint arXiv:2306.13063*.

 ---

 ## Acknowledgments

 The theoretical framework was developed through collaborative dialogue with Claude (Anthropic).
 Claude also assisted with implementation.
-Claude was not tested in this study to avoid interpretive conflicts.
+This creates an interpretive conflict for Claude's results, which we acknowledge.

 ---